-When you are ready to submit your application answers online, please complete all pages of the form at the link below.
+When you are ready to submit your application answers online, please complete all pages of the form at the "Begin Application" link below once it is live.
+[Again, we are posting the information on this page a few weeks in advance of when the application will be live.]
 When you click "Submit" at the end, the system will send an email to your chosen administrator and request that they complete their parts of the application, the Administrative Support Form and (optionally) the Scholarship Section.
 Note that your answers are not shared with each other.

 You will not be able to save your application part way through and return to it.
-Again, we strongly recommend that you compose your essay answers in advance, spending several days on them.
+Again, we strongly recommend that you compose your essay answers in advance in the Word doc, spending several days on them.
 You can then copy and paste your answers into the online application form.
 Please do not submit the Word doc to SEED; it is for your informational and drafting purposes only.

 After You Apply